 David du Toit is an Associate Professor in the Department of Sociology at the University of Johannesburg.
 He is currently teaching third-year Social Science Research Methodology, and SPSS for Honours and the Advanced Social Research course for MA students.
-His research mainly focuses on outsourcing and domestic work from a clinical sociological perspective.
+His research mainly focuses on outsourcing and domestic work.
 David is also on the editorial board of The Sociological Review and on the executive board of Clinical Sociology RC46.

 Qualifications